Gabrielvsiqueira/Focus-List/README.md

 # focus-list
 Repository created to test and improve my knowledge and skills in web development using the Vue.js framework.
 Through this project, I seek to deepen my understanding of web technologies and improve my ability to create efficient and responsive applications.

+* Add Tasks: Users can add tasks for specific days.

+* View Tasks: Tasks are displayed in a calendar format, making it easy to see the daily schedule.

+* Remove Tasks: Users can delete tasks that are no longer needed, keeping the calendar organized.

 ## 📚 How to use this project

 ## Clone the Repository